 The idea to open a school in Colorado had been discussed for years, and began to germinate in 1993.
 At that time Sandra Lillie and Scott Boynton, graduates of the Worsley Institute of Classical Acupuncture in Miami, Florida, became interested in establishing a Classical Five-Element school located centrally in the United States.
 Over the next several years plans began to take shape.
 With the help of Terry Skellon, a teacher at the College of Traditional Acupuncture in England, Sandra brought the idea to fruition.
-In 1996, ITEA was incorporated as a not for profit institution and certified by the Department of Higher Education, Division of Private Occupational Schools, of the State of Colorado.
+In 1996, ITEA was incorporated as a non-profit institution and certified by the Department of Higher Education, Division of Private Occupational Schools, of the State of Colorado.

 ITEA's first Traditional Track class began in September of 1996.
 Since the Institute's inception, a new class has started each fall term.
-Initially, classes were held in rented spaces until the Institute moved to its current location in January 2000.
-The space provides a comprehensive learning environment for students, and a clinic which serves the local community.
+Our current location provides a comprehensive learning environment for students, and a Clinic which serves the local community.
 The Practitioner Track began in January of 2011.
+Today, ITEA has expanded and evolved to meet all accreditation requirements set forth by the Accreditation